ForgeRock/forgerock-web-login-framework/src/routes/docs/widget/features/+page.md

 ```

 As with the Suspended Authentication example, it's important that you pass the full URL and all query parameters from the magic link as the `resumeUrl`.
 Without all the parameters, the Widget may not be able to rehydrate the journey as needed.

+## One-time password (OTP)

+This common method of second-factor authentication is currently supported as an input, but not for registration, which will be released in an upcoming version.
+The node that is supported is the "OATH Token Verifier".
+To ensure it renders correctly within the Widget, place this node as a child node within a Page Node.
+Using the Page Node's "Stage" attribute, add the following value: `OneTimePassword`.
+The Widget will recognize this stage and optimally render this verification step.